 MR Performance Journal

-Started in 1990, the Performance Journal is a printed forum created by and for artists, fostering the evolution of written and graphic languages that contemplate current issues of dance and performance.
-Published twice annually, the Performance Journal provides a unique forum for critical rigor and a multi-disciplinary readership.
-Writings are specifically linked to events, artists, trends, and ideas associated with the current and upcoming performance season in New York, as well as nationally and internationally.
-The Performance Journal has focused on artists' of-the-moment concerns, with past topics including gender, environments, identity, technology, activism, dance writing and, most recently, an exploration of how contemporary dance negotiates with the larger culture, via a magazine format.
+Since its inception in 1990, the Performance Journal has fostered the evolution of written and graphic languages that contemplate current issues of dance and performance.
+Created by and for artists via a magazine format, the Performance Journal provides a unique forum for critical rigor and a multi-disciplinary readership.
+Writings are specifically linked to events, artists, trends, and ideas associated with the current and upcoming performance season in New York, across the country, and abroad.
+The Performance Journal focuses on artists' of-the-moment concerns, with past topics including gender, environments, identity, technology, activism, dance writing and, most recently, explorations of the ways in which contemporary dance negotiates with the larger cultural landscape.

 New MRPJ rates went into effect September 2018.

-Published one–two times annually in print, the PJ is distributed free in NYC at many local organizations and institutions related to dance and performance art.
+Published one–two times annually, the PJ is distributed free in NYC at many local organizations and institutions related to dance and performance art.
 For delivery to your home or organization, become a subscriber today.

 Subscriptions & Back Issues